Here's how to watch this Sunday's NFL action without cable TV

-The Tampa Bay Buccaneers held on to beat the Carolina Panthers to kick off week 2 on Thursday Night Football.
-Sunday brings a whole new slate of games.
+The Tampa Bay Buccaneers held on to beat the Carolina Panthers to kick off Week 2 on Thursday Night Football.
+Today (Sunday, Sept.
+15) brings a whole new slate of games.
 In the early time slot the New England Patriots, and newly acquired wide receiver Antonio Brown, take on a Miami Dolphins team that just got drubbed by the Baltimore Ravens.
-One of the key later contests features a rematch of last season's controversial NFC title game when the New Orleans Saints head to Los Angeles to play the Rams.
+One of the key later contests features a rematch of last season's controversial NFC title game, as the New Orleans Saints are headed to Los Angeles to play the Rams.
 NBC's evening tilt takes place in Atlanta, where the 0-1 Falcons host Carson Wentz, DeSean Jackson and the rest of the Eagles, fresh off an impressive comeback victory.
-Here's a week 1 recap and the full NFL week 2 schedule.
+Here's a Week 1 recap and the full NFL Week 2 schedule.

 And here's how cord cutters can watch this Sunday's games live without cable -- as well as the rest of the NFL games this season on Monday nights, Thursday nights and Sundays.